 2. Consider Your Budget

-Estimating your budget is the second step in selecting a suitable membership database for your organization.
+Estimating your budget is the second step in selecting a suitable membership database CRM for your organization.
 First, review the costs associated with each software and determine if it meets your budget requirements.

 For example, some vendors will allow you to transfer your current membership list into the new system, while others will charge you for the data import and set-up fees.
 In addition, some platforms likewise require you to pay for hosting services or a dedicated server.